hannybear88/MERN-Challenge-Book-Search-Engine/README.md

 ## Description

-Your assignment this week is emblematic of the fact that most modern websites are driven by two things: data and user demands.
+Our assignment this week is emblematic of the fact that most modern websites are driven by two things: data and user demands.
 This shouldn't come as a surprise, as the ability to personalize user data is the cornerstone of real-world web development today.
 And as user demands evolve, applications need to be more performant.

 This week, we’ll take starter code with a fully functioning Google Books API search engine built with a RESTful API, and refactor it to be a GraphQL API built with Apollo Server.
 The app was built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.
 It's already set up to allow users to save book searches to the back end.